Is Print Marketing Dead? No. No It's Not.

 Print Marketing Is Dead

-On the contrary!
-Print advertisements are becoming an increasingly important element in marketing strategies.
+On the contrary, print advertisements are an increasingly important element in marketing strategies.
 There is a common misconception that digital marketing is making print advertising irrelevant; this is false.
 In fact, 79% of consumers have an immediate AND positive reaction to a brand’s direct mail.
-Print marketing is rapidly changing, the introduction of the internet altered much of the marketing industry.
-It did not however change the effectiveness of tangible advertisements.
+The internet altered much of the marketing industry.
+It did not however change the effectiveness of tangible, physical advertisements.

 Advantages of Print Marketing

 First and foremost, print marketing can be extremely personalized.
-Digital marketing usually consists of one specific ad targeting a broad audience, but print marketing can be aimed at a particular audience.
+Digital marketing usually targets a broad audience, but print marketing can be aimed at a very specific potential client.
 This is called variable data printing or VDP.
 VDP is on-demand printing that allows for elements such as text, graphics, and images to be altered from copy to copy.
-When targeting a specific region or audience, usage of VDP can give the consumer precisely what they are looking for.
+When targeting a specific region or demographic, usage of VDP can give the consumer precisely what they are looking for.

-Second of all, the content is easily understood.
+Second of all, print content is easily understood.
 Unlike digital advertising, there’s not an unlimited amount of space to give the sales pitch.
-Information must be both concise and straight to the point.
-There’s no room for frivolous subject matter so all of the information is what is essential.
-It’s concise enough to keep people interested but provides enough detail to interest them.
+Information must be concise and straight to the point.
+There’s no room for frivolous subject matter so all of the information is essential.
+It keeps people interested while conveying the essential details.

 Lastly, there are a variety of different print mediums.
 From postcards and envelopes to brochures and banners, there are numerous ways to physically represent your brand.
-Business cards can be used to expand clientele and get the brand out, posters can spread word of a brand just by being put up in optimal spots!
+Business cards can be used to expand clientele and get the brand out.
+Posters spread your brand identity simply by being posted in key locations.